MarleDK/efb/README.md

 ## Todo

 - Implement Colors
-- Implement more keybindings
-  - 'h' and 'l' to go up and down in the file tree
-  - 's' to enter search mode
-- Search mode
 - Custom command to execute
 - Build out command line options
 - Write command line help description